Romeo Fernandes: Atlético Paranaense (loan)

 Romeo joined Atlético Paranaense on 15 February 2015 on loan from parent club Dempo until the end of June 2015, initially joining the U-23 team that competes in the state of Parana.
-Atletico PR has the option to renew the contract until December 2015 and thereafter has the option to buy the player from Dempo.
-Romeo was promoted to the senior team by the new coach of Atletico PR, Enderson Moreira after impressing in training.
-He made his debut for Atletico Paranaenese on 3 May in the Campeonato Paranaense against Nacional PR in the local state competition in the state of Parana, where Atletico Paranaense are located, coming on for Rafinha in the 67th Minute as a substitute in a 5–0 win for his team, and thus becoming the first Indian to play in South America professionally at a senior level.
+Atletico had the option to renew the contract until December 2015 and also had the option to make the loan permanent after extending the loan.
+Romeo was promoted to the senior team by the new coach of Atletico, Enderson Moreira after impressing in training.
+He made his debut for Atletico Paranaenese on 3 May in the Campeonato Paranaense against Nacional PR in the local state competition, coming on for Rafinha in the 67th minute of a 5–0 victory, and thus becoming the first Indian to play in South America professionally at a senior level.

 Return to Goa

-On 25 May 2015, it was announced that Atlético Paranaense had released Romeo and that he would re-join FC Goa for the 2015 Indian Super League season.
+On 25 May 2015, it was announced that Atlético Paranaense had released Romeo and that he would re-join FC Goa for the 2015 Indian Super League.
 On 6 December 2015, Fernandes scored twice against Delhi Dynamos as FC Goa came from 2–0 down to win 3–2.

-He joined Goa for the 2016 Indian Super League season.
+He joined Goa for the 2016 Indian Super League.
 On 11 November 2016, he assisted and scored a goal in the 94th–minute to give Goa a 2–1 victory over NorthEast United and also their first home win of the season.